freenas/freenas-docs/userguide/system.rst

 * **Critical for Failover:** check this box if a failover should occur when this interface becomes unavailable.
-How many seconds it takes for that failover to occur depends upon the value of the "Timeout", as described in
+How many seconds it takes for that failover to occur depends upon the value of the :guilabel:`Timeout`, as described in
   :numref:`Table %s <failover_opts_tab>`.
   This checkbox is interface-specific, allowing you to have different settings for a management network and a data network.
-Note that checking this box requires the *Virtual IP* to be set and that at least one interface needs to be set as "Critical for Failover" in order to configure failover.
+Note that checking this box requires the *Virtual IP* to be set and that at least one interface needs to be set as :guilabel:`Critical for Failover` to configure failover.

-* **Group:** this drop-down menu is greyed out unless the "Critical for Failover" checkbox is checked.
-This box allows you to group multiple, critical for failover interfaces.
+* **Group:** this drop-down menu is grayed out unless the :guilabel:`Critical for Failover` checkbox is checked.
+This box allows grouping multiple, critical-for-failover interfaces.
 In this case, all of the interfaces in a group must go down before failover occurs.
 This can be a useful configuration in a multipath scenario.

-Once the network configuration is complete, logout and log back in, this time using the "Virtual IP" address.
+Once the network configuration is complete, logout and log back in, this time using the :guilabel:`Virtual IP` address.
 You can now configure volumes and shares as usual and the configurations will automatically synchronize between the active and the standby node.
-A "HA Enabled" icon will be added after the "Alert" icon on the active node and the passive node will indicate the virtual IP address that is used for configuration management.
-The standby node will also have a red "Standby" icon and will no longer accept logins as all configuration changes need to occur on the active node.
+A :guilabel:`HA Enabled` icon will be added after the :guilabel:`Alert` icon on the active node and the passive node will indicate the virtual IP address that is used for configuration management.
+The standby node will also have a red :guilabel:`Standby` icon and will no longer accept logins as all configuration changes must occur on the active node.

-.. note:: once the "Virtual IP" address is configured, all subsequent logins should occur using this address.
+.. note:: After the :guilabel:`Virtual IP` address is configured, all subsequent logins should use that address.

 The options available in
 :menuselection:`System --> Failovers`